oniken18/SubmarineWar_Python/README.md

 game start only after open 2 players (needs to find an opponent to start) Eitan vs. Ilana

-put all submarins in frame and start game.
+put all submarines on the board and start game.